evgenyneu/evgenii.com/files/2016/09/carl_in_orbit/index.md

       outerEdgeMultiplier = 1.7,   // The distance in AUs of the outer edge of the habitable zone

       values = {
-        innerDistancePixels: 1, // The distance from the Sun to the inner edge of the habitable zone, in pixels
+        innerDistanceMeters: 1, // The distance from the Sun to the inner edge of the habitable zone, in meters
-        outerDistancePixels: 1 // The distance from the Sun to the outer edge of the habitable zone, in pixels }
+        outerDistanceMeters: 1 // The distance from the Sun to the outer edge of the habitable zone, in meters }

     // Update habitable zone based on the mass of the Sun.
     // `massOfTheSunRatio` is a proportion of normal mass of the Sun (default is 1). function update(massOfTheSunRatio) {
       var sunLuminocity = Math.pow(massOfTheSunRatio, 3);

-      values.innerDistancePixels = innerDistancePixels(sunLuminocity);
+      values.innerDistanceMeters = innerDistanceMeters(sunLuminocity);
-      values.outerDistancePixels = outerDistancePixels(sunLuminocity);
+      values.outerDistanceMeters = outerDistanceMeters(sunLuminocity);
-    }

-    // Returns the distance of the outer edge of the habitable zone form the Sun in meters.
-    // `sunLuminocityRatio` is a proportion of Sun luminocity (default is 1). function outerDistanceMeters(sunLuminocityRatio) {
-      return Math.sqrt(sunLuminocityRatio) * outerEdgeMultiplier * physics.constants.earthSunDistanceMeters;
-    }

-    // Returns the distance of the outer edge of the habitable zone form the Sun in pixels.
-    // `sunLuminocityRatio` is a proportion of Sun luminocity (default is 1). function outerDistancePixels(sunLuminocityRatio) {
-      return outerDistanceMeters(sunLuminocityRatio) / physics.constants.scaleFactor;
     }

     // Returns the distance of the inner edge of the habitable zone form the Sun in meters.